mvttjb/BreadSite/index.md

 ## The Different Types of Bread Around the World

-<p style="color: blue;">There are many different types of bread in the world, with many different benefits coming from many different countries.
-Bread has become a universal item that brings us all together in delicious goodness.</p>
+There are many different types of bread in the world, with many different benefits coming from many different countries.
+Bread has become a universal item that brings us all together in delicious goodness.

 *Here are some of the most common types of bread found around the world!*